 Overall, the main difference between a transdermal bath and a detox bath is the specific goal and ingredients of the soak.

-Detox bath: Paired with ingredients to aid in removing toxins and impurities in the body.
+These types of baths are paired with ingredients to aid in removing toxins and impurities in the body.
 Our PortalTides Soak is both a detox bath soak and a transdermal soak—magic.

 How long should you soak in a transdermal bath?

-The duration of a transdermal bath can vary depending on the specific substances used and the individual's health status.
-In general, a soak of 20-30 minutes is often recommended for transdermal baths so that all the nutrients in the bath are absorbed.
+The length of your transdermal bath can vary.
+This really depends on the specific substances used and your health status.
+In general, a soak of 20-30 minutes should do it.
+This will allow for all the nutrients in the bath to absorb.

 Want to try a transdermal soak?
 Check out:

-ClearingTides Soak, packed with good-for-you trace minerals and Himalayan salts, the ClearingTides Soak is the perfect answer to a long day—or week!
+Packed with good-for-you trace minerals and Himalayan salts, our ClearingTides Soak is the perfect answer to a long day—or week!
 Sit back, relax and let the minerally magic improve circulation, help you de-bloat and restore your natural rhythms.